theisolinearchip/ws2811_sign/README.md

 # Custom 3d printed sign with addresable leds
 ![Snake 1](http://albertgonzalez.coffee/projects/elfuns_sign/img/header_small.jpg)

 __Attiny85__ firmware for a 3d-printed sign with a single strip of __ws2812-based addresable leds__.
-Allows multiple "modes" that can display different animations (that can also be changed by pressing a button attached to PB2 - _INT0 pin_).
+Allows multiple "modes" that can display different animations (available by pressing a button attached to PB2 - _INT0 pin_).

 More info on [my hackaday.io project page](https://hackaday.io/project/182790/details/).